How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

 Offer group discounts to those who purchase institutional or group subscriptions, video rentals or purchases, or pay-per-view subscriptions to your video content.

-Depending on what your audience is, you may be able to reach large institutions (schools, churches, non-profits, businesses, universities, agencies, etc.) in this manner and boost sales.
+Depending on your audience, you may be able to reach large institutions, such as schools, churches, non-profits, businesses, universities, or agencies, in this manner and boost sales.

 Final Thoughts

-Looking for an online video platform for hosting your video content?
+Are you looking for an online video platform to host your video content?
 Why not give Dacast a try?
-Our platform includes support for all major monetization methods, a secure paywall, group pricing, M3U8 links, and more.
+Our platform supports all major monetization methods, a secure paywall, group pricing, M3U8 links, and more.

 Take advantage of our 14-day risk-free trial to test out our monetization tools for yourself.
 All you have to do to get started is create a Dacast account today.
 No credit card is required.